-The main complexity of BLDC motors is the need for specialised drivers to handle the electronic commutation, but is there actually a hidden advantage?
+The main complexity of BLDC motors is the need for specialised drivers to handle the electronic commutation, but is there a hidden advantage?

 BLDC motors have many plus points, including high endurance and a higher power-to-volume ratio than their brushed DC motor counterparts.
-However, some regard the need for additional drivers as a drawback – but with advanced driver ICs the user complexity is greatly reduced, and we can actually use them for relatively precise positioning control.
+However, some regard the need for additional drivers as a drawback – but with advanced driver ICs the user complexity is greatly reduced, and we can use them for relatively precise positioning control.

 Stepper motors are commonly used in high precision applications, some even offer a positioning accuracy of less than 1°.
 In truth, stepper motors are a specially designed brushless motor.
 Whilst your normal BLDC motor is designed with a high-speed continuous rotation in mind, stepper motors use a more specialist internal construction to offer greater control over the shaft position via the introduction of steps.